RedBlueCarrots/WikiPath/README.md

 python3 -m unittest tests/unit.py
 ```

-To run selenium tests, run:
+To run selenium tests, make sure webdrivers are installed/downloaded before hand. <br>
+More information on how we got it to run with Firefox on WSL [here](https://github.com/RedBlueCarrots/WikiPath/pull/84).<br>
+Once installed/downloaded, run:

 ```
-python3 -m unittest selenium/unit.py
+python -m unittest tests/selenium.py
 ```

-Note that selenium tests will not work in windows.
+Note that we could not get the selenium tests to work on Windows.